- This event has passed.

 - Understand how blocks can be used to teach and instruct in numerous content areas

 - Explain the importance of manipulatives in learning

 - Identify six characteristics of play

 - Analyze block structures to determine the relationship to a child’s development

-Pre-K educators will benefit from attending this session.
-There will be time to get your questions answered after Keith’s presentation.
-Join us to learn more about the benefits of block play for your Pre-K learners.
+Pre-K educators will benefit from watching this recorded session.
+Learn more about the benefits of block play for your Pre-K learners.

 About the Presenter

 Keith L. Pentz, National Early Childhood Specialist for Kaplan Early Learning Company, has been in the field of education for more than 35 years.
 Keith began his career by working in childcare with infants and toddlers.
 Later, he taught elementary students as well as kindergarten.
 Keith spent the remainder of his classroom time teaching pre-kindergarten and working specifically with low socio-economic and diverse families as well as inclusion students.
 Following his experiences in the classroom, Keith moved on to teach at the University of Central Florida in Orlando, Florida, and he also was an assistant professor of early childhood education at Gordon College in Wenham, Massachusetts.

 Join the Classroom Management for Early Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.